OWASP/www-chapter-ahmedabad/index.md

 16.)
 31 October 2020 : Google Meet (Virtual Meet) @ 11:00 AM

 ## Next Meetup Information
-To be Announced.
+We're coming on 26th December,2020 at 11:00 AM.
+Registration link will be soon out.
 For more details stay tuned with us.